ministryofjustice/network-access-control-integration-tests/README.md

 # Network Access Control Integration Tests

-This is the integration test suite for the Network Access Control (NAC)
+This is the integration test suite for the Network Access Control (NAC) service.

 ## Getting Started
 The integration test suite is dependent on the [Network Access Control Server](https://github.com/ministryofjustice/network-access-control-server) and [Network Access Control Admin](https://github.com/ministryofjustice/network-access-control-admin) repositories.